nihilok/assistants/README.md

 ---

 Thank you for checking out the AI Assistant Project!
-We hope you find it useful and inspiring.
+I hope you find it useful and inspiring.